-- (a) Reflects adjustments to the historical intangible amortization expense resulting from the effects of the preliminary purchase price associated with the acquisition of Legiant.
-The final allocation of the actual purchase price is subject to the final valuation of the acquired assets, but that allocation is not expected to differ materially from the preliminary allocation presented in this pro forma condensed combined financial information. - (b) Expenses excluded on transaction costs associated with the Acquisition that are no longer capitalized as part of the acquisition \$61k for twelve months ended December 31, 2010. - (c) Reflects Interest expense on acquisition related debt
+- (a) Reflects adjustments to the historical intangible amortization expense resulting from the effects of the preliminary purchase price associated with the acquisition of PeopleCube.
+The final allocation of the actual purchase price is subject to the final valuation of the acquired assets, but that allocation is not expected to differ materially from the preliminary allocation presented in this pro forma condensed combined financial information. - (b) Reflects Interest expense on acquisition related debt - (c) Interest accretion on sellers note for \$3.0 million